THE MODEST CABBAGE – THE UNSUNG HERO AMONG ALL VEG

 However, most shy away from its putative anonymity, as the sheer size of the veg is a beast to contend with.
 But let me assure you there are a myriad of creative ways to render its preparation.
 If you are eschewing the idea of cabbage altogether, you should really reconsider, because you’ll be pleasantly surprised at the mouthwatering results, as well the affordability of this awesome veg.

-Give this pasta recipe a try or and maybe at some point over the weekend spend some time making the inimitable stuffed cabbage roll.
-Your family will surely love new recipe contributions, which will win you ninja kudos from everyone.
+Give this pasta recipe a try or and maybe at some point over the weekend spend some time making some stuffed cabbage roll – they’re not as hard as you think.
+Your family will surely love new recipe contributions, which will win you ninja kitchen kudos from everyone.

 PASTA WITH GARLIC, CABBAGE AND TOASTED BREADCRUMBS